Fish slaughter: Shooting

 Shooting large fish is also possible.

 Electrical stunning

 Electricity can be more humane than alternatives if applied correctly.
 In addition to potentially producing unconsciousness quickly, stunning reduces the stress of restraint and being removed from water.

 If electrical parameters are not optimized, electrical stunning may produce immobility without loss of consciousness, which is inhumane.
 There is little public data comparing optimal stun settings found by researchers with the settings used in commercial slaughter operations, so it is unknown how effective real-world stunning is.
 In addition, proper stun parameters vary significantly by species.

 Electricity may introduce bleedspots, so proper settings are required.

+In June 2024, the Centre for Aquaculture Progress, a non-profit organization dedicated to fish welfare in Europe, oversaw a comprehensive study of European consumer attitudes to electrical stunning.
+The study found that 83% of consumers endorsed pre-slaughter electrical stunning for sea bream and sea bass and that 80% were prepared to pay more for fish that had been slaughtered humanely.

 Modern systems

 Systems have been developed to slaughter large numbers of fish whilst maintaining welfare standards.